cpmech/laclib/benchmarks/sparse/README.md

 # Benchmarks using the code for sparse matrices

-This directory tests the perfomance of the MUMPS Sparse Solver.
+The code here tests the perfomance of the MUMPS Sparse Solver.

 ## pre2 matrix with 1 proc